mcrice123/morphic2/src/pages/book1/book-1-page-41.md

     'Panel 2.',
     "\n",
-    '"What NOW?" the white goat shouts angrily.
-He sits in the background, with the tree branches visible behind him, as the top of Errie',"'",'s red hair in the foreground spins back to the left as she faces the speaker.', "\n",
+    'The white goat sits in the background, with the tree branches visible behind him.
+He coldly asks, "What.
+NOW."
+The top of Errie',"'",'s head of damp red hair in the foreground spins back to the left as she faces the speaker.', "\n",
     '"AH!" she blurts out.
 "Please don',"'",'t get angry!"', "\n\n",